Pupil Outcomes

 Attainment: expected standard

-In 2023, 93% of our pupils achieved the expected standard in Reading, Writing and Maths, combined.
-This is significantly above the national figure of 59%.
+In 2025, 100% of our pupils achieved the expected standard in Reading, Writing and Maths, combined.
+This is significantly above the national figure (62% in 2025).

 Attainment: greater depth (higher level)

-Proportions reaching greater depth standard levels (scaled scores of over 110) are also consistently higher than national.
-20% of our pupils achieved greater depth in Reading, Writing and Maths, combined.
-This is almost three times the national figure of 8%.
+Proportions reaching greater depth standard levels (scaled scores of over 110 in tests) are also consistently higher than national.

 Progress